nowtechnologies/cpp-logger/README.md

   - String literals or string constants can be transferre using their pointers to save MCU cycles.
   - More transient strings will be copied instantly.
 - Operate in a strictly typed way as opposed to the printf-based loggers some companies still use today.
 - We needed a much finer granularity than the usual log levels, so I've introduced independently selectable topics.
+However, these allow easy simulation of traditional log levels, see in the API section.
 - Important aim was to let the user log a group of related items without other tasks interleaving the output of converting these items.
 - Possibly minimal relying on external libraries.
 It does not depend on numeric to string conversion functions.
 - In contrast with the original solution, the new one extensively uses templated classes to